tylerhjyoun/DH110/ASSIGNMENT01/README.md

 Search | <img src="./img/IMG_2720.PNG" width = "30%">

 #### Initial Impressions
 The previous web application is used to register for courses at the local community centers in Los Angeles county.
 For families who may not all be together at the same time physically, or have scheduling conflicts, applications that offer virtual courses can provide convenient methods to have an interesting and fun shared activity.
 Wondrium is one application that provides a catalogue of courses on various topics such as cooking, science, wine, and more.
+This application also requires a membership fee in order to use its courses.
+Upon first use and navigating around the app, I notice that the application is not very responsive and can be laggy after quick operations.
+This may affect the usability of the app.
+It also has limited functionality, and only allows for few operations.

 #### 1. Visibility of System Status (Severity Score: 2)
 The response time of the app limits its effectiveness when it comes to this heuristic.
 As the user scrolls through the selections, once a picture is tapped, it has a 1-2 second delay before the description page for the course shows up.
 Instead of having the user wait and think that the system is unresponsive, there should be a visible loading bar or circle that rotates and notifies the user of the status.
 This issue also occurs when searching for items.
 This can be scored a 2 in severity, as it makes the experience laggy, but does not affect the usability too severely.